-- (10) On July 22, 2004, we issued an aggregate of 22,309 shares of our common stock upon the conversion of warrants originally issued in 1996 and held by six warrantholders.
-We relied upon the exemption contained in Section 3(a)(9) of the Securities Act for this issuance. - Since January 2001, we have granted options under our equity incentive plans to purchase 1,537,210 shares of common stock (net of expirations and cancellations) to employees, directors and consultants, having exercise prices ranging from \$7.95 to \$25.23 per share.
+- (10) On July 22, 2004, we issued an aggregate of 22,309 shares of our common stock upon the conversion of warrants held by six warrantholders.
+We relied upon the exemption contained in Section 3(a)(9) of the Securities Act for this issuance. - (11) Since January 2001, we have granted options under our equity incentive plans to purchase 1,537,210 shares of common stock (net of expirations and cancellations) to employees, directors and consultants, having exercise prices ranging from \$7.95 to \$25.23 per share.
 Of these, options to purchase 19,846 shares of common stock have been exercised for aggregate consideration of \$115,018, at exercise prices ranging from \$4.95 to \$21.12 per share.

-The offers, sales, and issuances of the securities described in paragraphs (1) through (10) were deemed to be exempt from registration under the Securities Act in reliance on Section 4(2) of the Securities Act and/or Rule 506 of Regulation D in that the issuance of securities to the accredited investors did not involve a public offering.
+The offers, sales, and issuances of the securities described in paragraphs (1) through (9) were deemed to be exempt from registration under the Securities Act in reliance on Rule 506 of Regulation D in that the issuance of securities to the accredited investors did not involve a public offering.
 The recipients of securities in each of these transactions acquired the securities for investment only and not with a view to or for sale in connection with any distribution thereof and appropriate legends were affixed to the securities issued in these transactions.
 Each of the recipients of securities in these transactions was an accredited investor under Rule 501 of Regulation D.